 Chris Herman, Freight Rail Policy & Program Manager

 The State of Washington administers both a grant program and a loan program to support freight rail capital needs and investment.
 Five projects have received grants from the Freight Rail Assistance Program for the 2013-2015 biennium.
-The Freight Rail Investment Bank (loan program) has awarded funds to nine projects for the 2013-2015 biennium.
+The Freight Rail Investment Bank (loan program) has awarded funds to eleven projects for the 2013-2015 biennium.

 Freight Rail Investment Bank

 The Freight Rail Investment Bank program is a loan program available to the public sector.
 This program is intended for either smaller projects or as a small part of a larger project, where state funds would enable the project to be completed.

 - The governor and state legislature allocated $7.33 million for the Freight Rail Investment Bank program during the 2013-2015 biennium.

 - This loan program is open to organizations in the public sector only, as loans to the private sector are outside the constitution of the state.

 - The loan maximum is $250,000, but could be higher depending on the amount of qualifying applications received and the caliber of proposed projects.
 Additionally, all applicants have to prove a minimum 20 percent match.

 The Freight Rail Assistance Program is a grant program open to applicants in both the public and private sector.
 This program is directed toward larger projects where it is difficult to gain a contribution and where the rail location or the project is of strategic importance to the local community and the state.